-The UK government took unprecedented action by being the first major economy to pass Net Zero emissions legislation in June this year.
+The UK government took unprecedented action by being the first major economy to pass Net Zero emissions legislation in June last year.

 It is widely understood that this legislation is a significant first step to achieving zero greenhouse gas emissions by 2050.
 All contributors to the UK Energy System will need to act fast to do their bit to realise Net Zero by 2050.